 Andrea was born and raised on the East Coast and in the mid-West.
 She moved to Sonoma County in 1997, where she first learned of Biodynamic farming and Waldorf education while working on an organic farm.
 Before starting a family, Andrea traveled the world, including a volunteer stint in Ghana, West Africa.
 Back in the States she found a passion for working with disadvantaged youth, and hopes in the future to merge that with all she is learning through Waldorf education.
 She enjoys music and dance, travel, cooking healthy local food, and is currently taking the Waldorf teacher training course with the Center for Educational Renewal.
 Andrea and her husband Dimitri, a Summerfield graduate, have two children here at school, Mina and Laszlo.

 Adam was born and bred in Edinburgh, Scotland, and was a keen sportsman growing up, passionate about cricket and snooker.
 He studied for his M.A. in Politics and Modern History at Edinburgh University, and while there, ran the film society, a calling that became a career in arthouse cinema programming and management.
 He’s worked in non-profit arts administration for cinemas, film festivals, and the Edinburgh Fringe Festival, where he met Kibby.
-They have two sons, Theo (now in ninth grade) and Willsy (now in fourth), and the search for the right school brought them to Waldorf education, first in Seattle, then on Bainbridge Island, where Adam worked as Online Editor and in an online marketing role for YES!
+They have two sons, Theo (now in eleventh grade) and Will (a sixth grader), and the search for the right school brought them to Waldorf education, first in Seattle, then on Bainbridge Island, where Adam worked as Online Editor and in an online marketing role for YES!
 Magazine.
 They moved to Santa Rosa in 2011 for Summerfield and Kibby’s class teaching position, and Adam offered his services for various school needs: he edits the school newsletters, produces the annual Arts Calendar, and helps with miscellaneous publications and events.
 He is also an accomplished pickleball player and coaches players of all ages and levels in what is the fastest-growing sport in America.